cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 ## Strategies/StrategyARB

-While the issue is not numbered, the report references that the issues from `StrategyETH` are all valid here.
+While the issues are not numbered, the report references that the issues from `StrategyETH` are all valid here.
 Each issue listed therein has been mitigated in the same manner for this contract.
-TODO

 ## Solidstate/DiamondReadable